TUH Strategy 2019

-In May 2012, HIQA published its report into the quality, safety and governance of care provided to acute patients admitted to Tallaght Hospital.
-This report was concluded following an 11 month inquiry into matters covering scheduled and unscheduled patient access into the hospital, with a particular focus on the hospital’s leadership, governance and management processes.
-There are 76 recommendations, seven of these are local recommendations which relate specifically to Tallaght Hospital, two of which are matters for the Department of Health.
-43 are national recommendations to be implemented by all hospitals, including Tallaght Hospital with the remaining 26 national recommendations falling under the remit of the Department of Health (DoH) and the Health Service Executive (HSE) or Special Delivery Unit (SDU).
+In May 2012, HIQA published its report into the quality, safety and governance of care provided to acute patients admitted to TUH.
+This report was concluded following an 11 month inquiry into matters covering scheduled and unscheduled patient access into the Hospital, with a particular focus on the hospital’s leadership, governance and management processes.
+There are 76 recommendations, seven of these are local recommendations which relate specifically to TUH, two of which are matters for the Department of Health.
+43 are national recommendations to be implemented by all hospitals, including TUH with the remaining 26 national recommendations falling under the remit of the Department of Health, the Health Service Executive or Special Delivery Unit.

-This briefing note highlights some of the key actions taken to date and planned actions arising from the recommendations in the 2012 report, focussing particularly on specific issues to Tallaght Hospital.
+This briefing note highlights some of the key actions taken to date and planned actions arising from the recommendations in the 2012 report, focussing particularly on specific issues to TUH.
 The full report is available here.

 Tallaght University Hospital Quality Report 2017